zhornberger/zacharyhornberger.github.io/_pages/about.md

 ======
 PhD in Industrial Engineering (Expected 2025), University of Illinois in Champaign-Urbana

-Master's of Science in Operations Research (2019), Air Force Institute of Techonology
+Master's of Science in Operations Research (2019), Air Force Institute of Technology

 Master's of Education in STEM Education (2016), California University of Pennsylvania